 It is has been estimated that 25% of Americans will experience depression at some point in their lives.
 Depression hurts and is more than just the occasional blues.
 Depression can impact many areas of our lives.
 Signs and symptoms may include: having a low mood often, difficulty getting a good night sleep; loss of energy and fatigue; less motivation and interest in the things you once enjoyed; loss of confidence and self-esteem.
 You may have trouble doing normal day-to-day activities, and sometimes you may feel as if life isn’t worth living.

-What causes depression is still not completely understood, but there are many ideas and theories.
+Depression is complex and the causes are not completely understood.
 It is commonly understood that depression is caused by a combination of biochemical, genetic, social, and psychological factors.
-Which factors play the strongest role depends on who you talk to.
-So you should consider your source when reviewing information.

 Do you find yourself withdrawing from family and friends?